EeLin02/6005CEM-_Security_Group4/README.md

 1. Open the folder on the command line, such as Git Bash, Powershell or Terminal.
 1. Run `npm install` in both the `api` and `client` folders to install all dependencies to run this project.
 1. On the `api` folder, run `npm run seed` to initialise the database with sample data
+2. On the `api` folder, run `node server.js` to start the backend server
 1. Run `npm start` to start the application.
 1. Open your browser/API testing platform and visit [http://localhost:3000](http://localhost:3000).

 ## Available Scripts
 In the project directory, you can run:
+In the API directory:
 ### `npm install`
-To install and update project dependencies.
+To install and update backend dependencies.

 ### `npm run seed`
 To initialise the database with sample data.

+### `node server.js`
+Starts the backend API server on http://localhost:5000.

+In the Client directory:
+### `npm install`
+To install and update frontend dependencies.

 ### `npm start`
 Runs the app in the development mode.\